 The final proposal for the base Santonian at Olazagutia (Spain), prepared by the chair Marcos Lamolda, was distributed for approval and/or comments to the Voting Members of the Subcommission three times since 2008, and finally reached the quorum of positive votes in 2010.
-On

-October 1, 2010 the proposal was returned to the WG chair for an up-date and few corrections.
+On October 1, 2010 the proposal was returned to the WG chair for an up-date and few corrections.
 The final GSSP proposal was submitted to the ICS on 20 December 2010.
 On 29 May 2011 the Santonian GSSP proposal was circulated to the Commission Voting Members for comments.
 The proposal along with the comments was sent back to M. Lamolda on 8 July 2011 for corrections and editing.
 The final version was returned to ICS on 3 October 2011.
 The proposal for the base Santonian at Olazagutia (Spain) was approved by the ICS on 9th April 2012.
 Meanwhile, the quarry, in which the GSSP is located, has changed the ownership and the new owner in April 2012 denied the access even to the inactive part of the quarry, a fact that prevented to forward the proposal to IUGS for ratification.
 After several actions by ICS Chair, S. Finney, and the proponent, M. Lamolda, the owner changed his/her mind allowing the access at the inactive part of the quarry to scientists who have to fill and sign an application form for the visit.
-After having clarified the problem of access, the proposal can now be submitted to IUGS Ex for ratification.
+After having clarified the problem of access, the proposal has now been submitted to IUGS and approved.
+The article for Episodes is expected in 2014.